© 2010-2014 by K. A. Solarski

 Twitter / Facebook

 I'm an artist game designer and author of Drawing Basics and Video Game Art: Classic to Cutting Edge Art Techniques for Winning Video Game Design (Watson Guptill 2012).
-A Japanese translation of the book will be published late-May 2014.
+A Japanese edition of my book will be published on the 6th June 2014.

-I'm interested in classical art, animation, and film design theory, and how video game interaction has changed the way in which we interpret and engage with images.
-My particular focus is on adapting techniques from classical art, film and animation to convey more complex narratives and emotions in video games.
+I'm interested in the intersections between video games and classical art, animation, and film, to explore how player interaction has changed the way in which we interpret and engage with images.
+My particular focus is on adapting techniques that help artists convey complex narratives and emotions in video games.

-I've given talks about the intersections between traditional arts and game design at various international events and institutions including the Smithsonian Museum's The Art of Video Games exhibition, SXSW, UCLA Game Lab, USC Interactive Media Division, NYU Game Center, and FMX Stuttgart.
+I've given talks at various international events and institutions including the Smithsonian Museum's The Art of Video Games exhibition, SXSW, UCLA Game Lab, USC Interactive Media Division, NYU Game Center, and FMX Stuttgart.

 I received a BA in computer animation and began working as a 3D character and environment artist for Sony Computer Entertainment in London.
 Eventually, I enrolled in art classes at the Warsaw Academy of Fine Arts, where my interest in applying classical art techniques to video games began.
 I currently develop my own video games under SOLARSKI STUDIO, with the aim of exploring new forms of player interaction and creating more expressive and varied emotional experiences in games.
 I also lecture at SAE in Zurich, Switzerland.